drakkan/sftpgo/docs/full-configuration.md

     - `options_passthrough`, boolean.
     - `options_success_status`, integer.
     - `allow_private_network`, boolean.
-  - `cache` struct containing cache configuration for the authenticated users.
+  - `cache` struct containing cache configurations.
+    - `users`, cache configuration for the authenticated users.
-    - `enabled`, boolean, set to true to enable user caching.
-Default: true.
       - `expiration_time`, integer.
 Expiration time, in minutes, for the cached users.
 0 means unlimited.
 Default: 0.
       - `max_size`, integer.
 Maximum number of users to cache.
 0 means unlimited.
 Default: 50.
+    - `mime_types`, cache configuration for mime types.
+      - `enabled`, boolean, set to true to enable mime types caching.
+Default: `true`.
+      - `max_size`, integer.
+Maximum number of mime types to cache.
+0 means no cache.
+Default: 1000.
+      - `custom_mappings`, additional mime types mapping.
+This is a platform independet way to add few additional mappings.
+You can set a limited number of mappings here, if you want to add a large list use the method provided by the OS of your choice.
+List of struct, each struct has the following fields:
+        - `ext`, string, file extension including the dot, for example `.json`
+        - `mime`, string, mime type, for example `application/json`

 </details>
 <details><summary><font size=4>Data Provider</font></summary>